Dipti-AL/aws-projects/Projects/Project1/aws-static-restaurant-website/README.md

     - Structuring a frontend project for deployment

-    - Understanding real-world cloud migration use cases
+    - Understanding real-world cloud migration use cases for simple static websites

-**Live Demo**

-(Add your S3 or GitHub Pages link here)

 **Conclusion**